Child Endangerment Defense Attorney in Lexington, KY

 Additionally, a conviction for child endangerment will result in a permanent criminal record that could negatively impact your ability to obtain employment, housing, loans, and more.
 If you are facing charges for endangering a child, you need a skilled and experienced criminal defense attorney on your side.

-What Is the Statute of Limitations for Child Endangerment in Kentucky?
+Statute of Limitations for Child Endangerment Charges in Kentucky

 In Kentucky, there is no statute of limitations for child endangerment.
 This means that you could be charged with a crime even if the alleged incident happened decades ago.
 However, there are some limitations on when you can be charged with child endangerment.